 Melin Newydd (Tre'rddol)

-This mill is the most recent of several on Anglesey that have been converted into dwellings in the past five years through 2009.
+This mill is one of several on Anglesey that were converted into dwellings in the 2000s.
 This one has the distinction that the story of its conversion was featured in a Channel 4 TV program in April 2010 called "Restoration Man", hosted by George Clarke.

 The restored mill is now being rented out as a holiday home.
 See photos of the interior on their web site.

 - Image taken in 1936, from the Donald W. Muggeridge Collection of Mill Photographs, University of Kent, Canterbury

 More information at: